MarioFigueiraP/Feedback_code_article/README.md

+# Bayesian feedback in the framework of ecological sciences

-This repository contains the code used for the article Bayesian feedback in the framework of ecological sciences.
+In this repository, the code used to obtain the results in the article *Bayesian feedback in the framework of ecological sciences* is provided.
+The repository includes the main script to reproduce these results (*Main_code_feedback.R*) and a folder (*functions*) where the auxiliary scripts used in the main script are stored.

-The repository includes a folder with functions to run the `Main_code_feedback.R` file, which allows reproducing the simulated results presented in the article.
-The various files include brief descriptions detailing the procedures throughout the code.
+## Summary of the scripts

 In particular, the different scripts are summarized below as a brief introduction to them.